-Directors and executive officers, who individually, as of the Record Date, had beneficial ownership (or had the right to acquire beneficial ownership within sixty days following the Record Date) of less than 1% of our outstanding common stock, are expected to vote, or direct the voting of their shares, for each director nominee identified in Proposal 1, in favor of each of Proposal 2, 3, 5, 6, and 7, and "one year" for Proposal 4.
-Nodak Mutual Group, Inc. owns approximately 60% of our outstanding shares of common stock.
+Directors and executive officers, who individually, as of the Record Date, had beneficial ownership (or had the right to acquire beneficial ownership within sixty days following the Record Date) of less than 1% of our outstanding common stock, are expected to vote, or direct the voting of their shares, for each director nominee identified in Proposal 1, and in favor of each of Proposal 2 and 3.
+Nodak Mutual Group, Inc. owns approximately 61% of our outstanding shares of common stock.